Exiua/LTSaveEd/README.md

 ## How To Use

-Download `LTSaveEd.jar` from the [latest release](https://github.com/Exiua/LTSaveEd/releases).
+Download and run `LTSaveEd.jar` from the [latest release](https://github.com/Exiua/LTSaveEd/releases). \

-Add `--module-path /path/to/javafx-sdk-16/lib --add-modules=javafx.controls,javafx.fxml` as a VM option to your run configuration, then run `LTSaveEd.jar`.
+If the jar doesn't work, download and extract the zip from the [latest release](https://github.com/Exiua/LTSaveEd/releases) and add `--module-path /path/to/javafx-sdk-16/lib --add-modules=javafx.controls,javafx.fxml` as a VM option to your run configuration, then run `LTSaveEd.java`.